williamleach1/NetworksMsci/README.md

 - Processes fit and statistics for each real network
 - Runs commands to plot k vs 1/c and fit line and save
 - Saves dataframe with stats as html in Output folder
+- Only runs if not already processed
+- Saved in Output folder

 ProcessBipartiteReal.py
 - Process real bipartite networks